We’ve always said it’s a jungle out there and it definitely feels like things are a bit bananas at the moment.

 - Email existing clients – if you’re an eCommerce business, keep them updated on shipping and stock levels.
 If you’re a service provider, update your customers on your current hygiene practices or whether remote meetings are possible.
 Don’t set and forget – things are changing quickly and you need to update your customer base regularly.

 - Update Google Ads copy – if your business can offer remote meetings, promote this in your copy.
 Encourage as many people to visit your site as possible – you can potentially use this audience in remarketing campaigns in future.

 - Update page titles and meta descriptions – particularly if you offer in-person services and are moving to remote meetings.
 Be mindful of the impact this could have on SEO and click-through rate.

 - Google My Business – if your business has reduced opening hours, you can update your profile with posts talking about what you’re doing in light of this event.
 If you are a local business it is more imperative than ever to be posting regularly on Google My Business!

 If your business usually relies on seeing your customers in person, consider switching to virtual consultations.

 One dance school in Melbourne is working with a video production company to provide streamed dance lessons online.

-On the flip side, this could provide an additional revenue stream for your business if your target demographic are at home and willing to learn more - online training may see a surge in demand over this time.
+On the flip side, this could provide an additional revenue stream for your business if your target demographic is at home and willing to learn more – online training may see a surge in demand over this time.

 Promote increased hygiene standards and cleaning activity